 What is Magnesium Carbonate?

 Magnesium carbonate is a basic hydrated magnesium carbonate or a normally hydrated magnesium carbonate.
 It occurs as light, white, friable masses or as a bulky white powder.
-It is odourless and is stable in air.
+It is odourless and is stable in the air.
 It is practically insoluble in water to which however it imparts a slightly alkaline reaction.
 It is insoluble in alcohol but is dissolved by dilute acids with effervescence.

 Hydromagnesite is a white or yellowish or greyish-white or brown coloured compound which is obtained in crystalline powder or crystalline solid form.
 It is an important ore for magnesium.
 It is a carbonate salt, a one-carbon compound, and a magnesium salt.